pymloaccounting/pymloaccounting.github.io/_posts/2016-01-26-PurchaseOrder-Endpoints.md

 ### GET /businesses/{business_id}/pos/
 List all purchase orders of given business sorted by date.
 ### GET /businesses/{business_id}/partners/{partner_id}/pos/
-List all purchase orders of given partner and business sorted by date.
+List all purchase orders of given partner sorted by date.

 You can use "from_date", "to_date", and "po_no" as filters.